-- Choose quality of quantity.
+- Choose quality over quantity.
 Choose high-quality meats and cheeses, such as Prosciutto di Parma, Parmigiano-Reggiano or Montasio.

 - Tell a story.
 A charcuterie board is your chance to guide guests through a delicious journey.
 Choose products from the same region if you can, and allow people to taste traditional meats and cheeses, but also add something unusual and exciting, such as raw pancetta, pate or a mousse.

 - What to add.
 The theme you pick can yield lots of great choices for your board.
-An excellent example is choosing the Emilia Romagna region of Italy, which gives you meat options such as Prosciutto di Parma, Mortadella, or Salame di Felino and cheese options such as Grano Padano, Montasio or Parmigiano-Reggiano.
+An excellent example is choosing the Emilia Romagna region of Italy, which gives you meat options such as Prosciutto di Parma, Mortadella, or Salame di Felino and cheese such as Parmigiano-Reggiano.

 - Don’t forget the big picture.
 If you’re using Prosciutto di Parma, be sure to pair it with a less salty cheese, so the two flavors complement each other.
 Fill in the platter with fruit, such as melon or figs, as well as olives or pickles and chutney.
 Although you might not see this done by Italians, if you are serving the platter as a meal as opposed to a course, serve with a baguette or flatbread crackers.